StudySteno/StudySteno-Plover-Contractions/README.md

 Plover = A fantastic, completely free, open source steno software program.
 Plover has evolved into a full-featured, highly customizable yet simple to use program that lets anyone at all use steno to write, even if they don't have a steno machine.
 Plover has a great community of self-taught steno fanactics on Discord, too!
 For more information about the Open Steno Project and Plover, visit http://www.openstenoproject.org/ and https://github.com/openstenoproject/plover

-Phrase = single-stroke abbreviation that represents more than one word
+Phrase = single-stroke brief (abbreviation) that represents more than one word

 Star = asterisk (*), specifically, the large center key on a steno keyboard that is represented by the `*` symbol in raw steno.